 - Under the Entity Extraction section, select one of these options:

-- Evaluate the un-used text from the previous utterance: it’s the default option.
-When this option is selected, the entity only uses the text that is not used by any other entity in the dialog so far.
+- Evaluate the un-used text from the previous utterance: When this option is selected, the entity uses the text that was not used by any other entity in the dialog so far.
 This is the default option.

 - Evaluate un-used text and text used for extracting entities from previous utterances: Select this option if you would like to reuse an entity value extracted by another Entity node in the dialog.